BartoszDabek/bdabek.pl/posts/personal-goals/miscellaneous/books.md

 - [ ] Head First Object-Oriented Analysis and Design
 - [ ] Growing Object-Oriented Software, Guided by Tests
 - [ ] Test Driven: TDD and Acceptance TDD for Java Developers
+- [ ] 97 Things Every Programmer Should Know: Collective Wisdom from the Experts

 ## In Progress
 - [ ] Test-Driven Java Development (Viktor Farcic, Alex Garcia)